 Ardisia japonica 'Chirimen'Item #0291 USDA Hardiness Zone: 6 - 9

-- OverviewLight Needs:Partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Fast growing clump to 6 to 8 in. tall, 2 to 3 ft. wide.
+- OverviewLight Needs:Partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Moderately fast growing; forms dense mat 6 to 8 in. tall, 24 to 36 in. wide.

 - History & LoreHistory:This shrub is included in the small Nutmeg Family which contains just a few genera from warm parts of the world.
 This genus contains about 250 species distributed over tropical and subtropical regions around the world except Africa and Australia.
 The species is native to Japan and China where it is valued as a medicinal.
 It was classified by Karl Blume in the 19th century.Lore:The bark of Ardisia is the part considered medicinal in traditional Chinese medicine.